-This article will explain how a child's preference affects custody in West Virginia.
-If you have additional questions about the effect of a child’s custodial preference in West Virginia after reading this article, you should consult a local family law attorney.
+This article explains the impact of a child's custody preference in West Virginia.
+If you have additional questions about custody in West Virginia after reading this article, you should consult a local family law attorney.

-To read more information about custody decisions in West Virginia, see Child Custody in West Virginia: The Best Interests of the Child.
+To learn more about custody decisions in West Virginia, see Child Custody in West Virginia: The Best Interests of the Child.
 See also W. Va.
 Code § 48-9-102 (2020).

 Even if a child is mature and states a reasonable preference, the judge doesn't have to follow that preference.
 A child's best interests – not his or her wishes – will control the outcome of your custody case.
-A judge simply needs to consider the opinion along with the other custodial factors.
+A judge simply needs to consider the child's opinion along with the other custodial factors.
 If the judge believes the child is better off with the non-selected parent, the court won't follow the child's preference when granting custody.

 In most cases, your child won't testify during a custody trial.
 West Virginia judges do their best to keep children out of the courtroom and out of their parents' custody battles.
 However, there are several ways a judge can still consider a child's preference while keeping the child out of court.

 For example, a judge may appoint a custody evaluator or guardian ad litem in your case.
 These trained professionals will interview parents and children separately.
 In both cases, they will represent their findings to a judge.
 A guardian ad litem, unlike a custody evaluator, acts as a child's voice in court.